-In 2013, Katie returned to South Africa to work with the ICRD Group to provide a week-long experience for children and teens in song writing.
-Once again, thanks to the generosity of the South African Arts ministry, friends and family through Kickstarter, and the donation of 50 ukuleles by the Ukulele Hall of Fame, a beautiful week-long overnight camp was offered to 20 children to focus on music, dance, art, and clowning.
-The project was called Uke and Kids and resulted in an original CD entitled "The Journey" showcasing songs and stories by the kids featuring ukuleles and a host of other instruments.
-Click HERE to watch our video of the project's history.
+In 2013, I returned to South Africa to work with the ICRD Group to provide a week-long experience for children and teens in song writing.
+Once again, thanks to the generosity of the South African Arts ministry, friends and family through Kickstarter, and the donation of 50 ukuleles by the Ukulele Hall of Fame, a beautiful week-long overnight camp was offered to 20 children to focus on music, dance, and songwriting.
+The project was called Ukes and Kids and resulted in an original CD entitled "The Journey" showcasing songs and stories by the kids featuring ukuleles and a host of other instruments.